The festive season is almost upon us, and with it comes Christmas specials and the ever-anticipated Black Friday!

 In some American states, it has been named a national holiday.
 This includes Arkansas, Florida, Texas, and Wisconsin.
-However, many American citizens take a day of leave to make a long weekend of Thanksgiving and shop for Black Friday holiday deals.
+However, many American citizens take a day off work to make a long weekend of Thanksgiving and to shop for Black Friday holiday deals.

 For the rest of the world, you’ll likely need to take a day’s leave if you want to do some Black Friday shopping.
 Now that’s commitment!

 The actual time of a Black Friday sale is usually no more than 24 hours, or while stocks last.
 So, if you’re shopping for new luggage, clothing, or tech accessories, best you get to them before someone else does.
 That’s what causes the notorious Black Friday mad rush in stores.

-However, if you bag Black Friday specials such as a travel deal or a service voucher, such as a massage or even holiday accommodation, these usually last much longer than a day.
+However, if you bag Black Friday specials online such as a travel deal or a service voucher, for example; a massage or even holiday accommodation, these usually last much longer than a day.
 Generally, you’ll pay for the deal on the day, and then have a specific time in which to use it.

 Here are a few things to add to your Black Friday travel shopping list that will help curb your wanderlust:

 If you’ve heard of Cyber Monday, you may be wondering what this has to do with Black Friday.